Microsoft services face major outage; Teams, Outlook, Store stop responding

 We're investigating issues impacting multiple Microsoft 365 services.
 More info can be found in the admin center under MO502273.— Microsoft 365 Status (@MSFT365Status) January 25, 2023

 Microsoft Azure, the company's public cloud platform, is also facing an outage leading us to believe that the server hosting Microsoft services has been impacted.
+Most users on Microsoft teams are unable to send and receive messages or even join scheduled calls due to the outage.

+Teams and Outlook are two of the most used professional applications and the impact of the outage is leading to a meme fest on Twitter.

+Me after realising MS Teams and outlook is down. #MicrosoftTeams pic.twitter.com/x1X2609hVE— Yashdip Does Cricket 🏏 (@YASHDIPRAUT) January 25, 2023

 This is a developing story.